raloop/cqrs-microservices/README.md

 ### Implementing CQRS in our application can maximize its performance, scalability, and security

 👨‍💻 Technologies used:
-Spring - Java Spring
+- Spring - Java Spring
-Spring Data JPA - data access layer
+* Spring Data JPA - data access layer
-MySQL
++ MySQL
-Kafka - Spring for Apache Kafka
+- Kafka - Spring for Apache Kafka
-Docker - Docker
+* Docker